This is a list of species in The Future Is Wild and the tropes that fit them.

 - Expy: Arguably, of the Snowstalker itself, and the Pamthret from After Man: A Zoology of the Future.

-One of the few New-world monkeys have have not gone extinct from the shrinking of the forests.
-The Babookari descended from the Uakari, one of the few South American monkeys that was generalist enough to survive.
-It is clever enough to weave a net to trap fish.
+Among the last of the primates, one of the few New-world monkeys have have not gone extinct from the shrinking of the forests.
+The Babookari are descended from the Uakari, one of the few South American monkeys that was generalist enough to survive, as it was able to feel equally comfortable on the ground as well as the trees.
+It is colorful and intelligent, clever enough to weave spherical baskets to trap fish.

-- Everything's Better with Monkeys: They're evolved Uakaris who have learned to make fish traps.
+- Everything's Better with Monkeys: They're evolved Uakaris who have learned live in large groups like baboons, even being intelligent enough to make fish traps.

 - Portmanteau/Punny Name: Baboon + Uakari.

-A predatory flightless bird that inhabits the grasslands.
+A predatory flightless bird descended from the Caracara that inhabits the grasslands.
 South America used to have something similar in the distant past.
 It preys on Babookari.

-- Death by Materialism: Averted, the Carakillers rush to a bushfire to gorge themselves eating the small mammals fleeing the flames (or those that have already succumbed) but agile, long legs keep them just ahead of the fire.
+- Death by Materialism: Averted, the Carakillers rush to a bushfire to gorge themselves eating the small creatures fleeing the flames (or those that have already succumbed).
+Their agile, long legs keep them just ahead of the fire.
 The modern African Secretary bird is said to behave in a similar way.

-- Expy: Of the terror bird.
-Or possibly a velociraptor.
+- Fantastic Fauna Counterpart: Of the terror bird.
+Or quite possibly the velociraptor.

-- Hook Hand: Wings have evolved into paws with a single claw; good enough to stab, not so much to manipulate things.
+- Hook Hand: The bird's wings have evolved into paws with a single claw; good enough to stab, but not so much to manipulate things.

 - Names to Run Away from Really Fast: It has "killer" right there in its name.